 1. They paint a picture of a challenge in our society that needs to be addressed

 2. They position the speaker as the answer to this challenge

-In Mission Minded’s messaging approach we call this the Two Minute Message — the “Why we’re here” statement that comes after your “Who we are” statement.
+In Mission Minded’s messaging approach we call this the Problem Message — the “Why we’re here” statement that comes after your “Who we are” statement.
 Luckily for the writers, the Zuckerberg name alone is so widely recognized that it serves as enough of an introduction.